Floquet non-Abelian topological charges and edge states

-\emph{Discussion.--}Besides the change from NATCs $k$ to $i$ via a critical point, the transition of charges $j$ (with edge states in the gap $\Delta_{13}$) to $1$ can also be achieved by just closing and reopening the quasienergy gap $\Delta_{13}$, making it unique to Floquet systems.
+{\it 5.
+Discussion.} Besides the change from NATCs $k$ to $i$ via a critical point, the transition of charges $j$ (with edge states in the gap $\Delta_{13}$) to $1$ can also be achieved by closing and reopening the quasienergy gap $\Delta_{13}$, making it unique to Floquet systems.
 Extra subtlety exists in the bulk-edge correspondence of quaternion charge $-1$.
-In Sec.~IV of the SM, we clarify the relation between NATCs and edge states via two additional approaches.
+In Sec.\,IV of the SM, we clarify the relation between NATCs and edge states via two additional approaches.
 The first extends $\cos k_{x}$ and $\sin k_{x}$ in the Floquet operator to a parameter space $(k_{1},k_{2})\in\mathbb{R}^{2}$, and relates the edge modes to the locations of bulk Dirac cones of the extended Floquet spectra.
 The second concerns domain-wall states at the interface of Floquet chains with distinct NATCs.
 Both approaches yield results that are consistent with our main conclusions.
-To sum up, Floquet driving can not only enrich NATPs and phase transitions, but also create new ones without static analogs.
-As static NATPs were already realized in various quantum simulators that are equally suitable for Floquet engineering, our model and its NATPs are within reach of current experiments.
-For example, the acoustic setup of Ref.~\cite{ChengPRL2022} realized a periodically quenched Floquet lattice.
-As we only need local quenches, adding an extra leg to the model allows the realization of our three-band lattice (see Sec.~V of the SM for more details).
+In summary, Floquet driving can not only enrich NATPs and phase transitions, but also create new ones without static analogs.
+Our theory offers a complete framework to characterize Floquet NATPs in 1D three-band systems.
+The construction of a dynamical topological invariant\ucite{51} for other non-Abelian Floquet models could be an interesting future direction.
+As NATPs were already realized in various quantum simulators that are equally suitable for Floquet engineering, our model and its NATPs are within reach of current experiments.
+For example, the acoustic setup of Ref.\,\cite{63} realized a periodically quenched Floquet lattice.
+As we only need local quenches, adding an extra leg to the model allows the realization of our three-band lattice (see Sec.\,V of the SM for more details).
 Floquet NATPs might then be detected from coherent oscillations of edge modes.
+Electrical circuits could also be candidates to realize Floquet topological systems, in which continuous time-periodic drives can be implemented.\ucite{64} In Sec.~VI of the SM, we illustrate that our theory of Floquet NATPs is applicable to continuously driven setups.
+Specially, a harmonic drive is used to open quasienergy gaps and induce Floquet NATPs with quaternion charges $-j$ and $-1$.
+Their observations could offer further signatures for the presence of Flouqet NATPs.

-\textit{Acknowledgments}.--L.Z. is supported by the National Natural Science Foundation of China (Grants No.~12275260 and No.~11905211), the Fundamental Research Funds for the Central Universities (Grant No.~202364008), and the Young Talents Project of Ocean University of China.
+{\it Acknowledgments.} This work was supported by the National Natural Science Foundation of China (Grant Nos.~12275260 and 11905211), the Fundamental Research Funds for the Central Universities (Grant No.~202364008), and the Young Talents Project of Ocean University of China.